-- 3. should be pressed for 4 s to start the commissioning assistant via the heat generator display. - 3.
-For further steps, see commissioning assistant in the following overview.
+- 3. ■ for 4 s to start the commissioning assistant via the heat generator display. - 3.
+Further steps can be found in the commissioning assistant: See following overview.

 Commissioning via software tool

 Apps for commissioning and service are available for iOS and Android devices.